 If you want to learn how to polish your car, make sure to check my guide for polishing your car using a machine polisher.
 It’s a thorough step-by-step polishing tutorial for beginners, and it’s very easy to follow.

-Whenever you clay your car, it’ll strip waxes and sealants off of your car’s paint.
+Whenever you clay your car, it’ll strip waxes, sealants, and even ceramic coatings off of your car’s paint.
 So, that means that you’ll have to reapply them again.
 Even if you never had any paint protection on your car, you should apply it after claying it.

 Reasons to apply waxes or sealants after claying your car: